JaveedBeargrylls/AI_ML_Python_Training/Day02/Readme.md

 - **Functions**: Functions are reusable blocks of code that accept inputs and return outputs.
 - **Pandas**: The Pandas library is essential for data manipulation, with its key structures being DataFrames and Series.
 - **Dictionaries & Sets**: Dictionaries store key-value pairs, while sets store unique, unordered elements.

----

-This concludes the Day 2 session on Python.
-Make sure to practice these concepts by writing code and experimenting with examples.
-If you have any questions, feel free to ask!